riccardotornesello/sharetelemetry-iracing-scraper/README.md

 - Enabling all the scrapers in production

 However, this is **not a high-priority project** at the moment, and development will progress **slowly and as needed**.

+## 🧰 Scrapers

+The scrapers are located in the `apps` directory.
+Each scraper is responsible for collecting specific data from iRacing and storing it in Firestore.

+Available scrapers include:

+- `cars`: collects information about cars and car classes available in iRacing.
+- `drivers`: collects information about iRacing's drivers. ⚠️ This scraper is not yet in production due to its high data volume.
+- `leagues`: signals to the queue which leagues and seasons to scrape.
+- `season`: collects information about each season of each league.
+- `sessions`: collects information about single sessions as requested by the `season` scraper.

+## 🛠️ Next steps

+- Linting, formatting and testing the code.
+- Pipelines and git hooks to ensure code quality.

 ## 🤝 Contributing